JiriKursky/Custom_components/turnoffon/README.md

       # App is testing this for 'on' or 'off'.
 You will stop automatisation.
 I am using for instance for sprinkler in rainy days
 ```
 Next feature
 you can add force_turn: false (default is true).
 It will lead that HA will not repeating turn_on/turn_off each minute.
 It is useful if you are using for instance device with "beep" during setting on/off.
 HA is reading current state of entity it means if it shoulf be off and is on it is sending command turn_off.
 This you should have in your mind if you want manually control device also.
-In that case I advice to add input_boolean as action_entity_id and linked via automaization to device.
-In next version will be possible to do that without automatization.
+In that case I advice to add input_boolean as action_entity_id and linked

-example:
+example of force run:

 ```yaml
 turnoffon: